bilal2786/web_project_4/README.md

   - The user can delete cards by cliking the "delete" button !
 -Popup form Features:
   -The popup can be closed by clicking outside of it or "Escape" key press!
-  - All the forms checking for the validation and inform the  user about it with default messages! (done with pure JS)
+  - All the forms checking for the validation and inform the  user about it with default messages! (done with pure JS).
+-  The project is organized according to Object-Oriented programming.
+- The project includes module scripts

 ---